Our Vision and Values

 At Ferndale, we recognize that we do not determine our own mission and vision.
 Our responsibility is to understand God’s clear revelation of His mission to His Church from His Word, and then with God’s guidance to discover how to apply His mission within our unique cultural and ministry context.
-While there are many New Testament Scriptures that reveal God’s mission for His Church, there are three key Scriptures that have guided us in defining
+While there are many New Testament scriptures that reveal God’s mission for His Church, there are three key scriptures that have guided us in defining vision:

 The Great Commission

 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore, go and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit and teaching them to obey everything I have commanded you.
 And surely, I am with you always, to the very end of the age.”
 (Matthew 28:18-20)

 Jesus replied, “Love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like it, ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:37-40)